pivotal-cf/rabbit-labrat/README.md

 # What is Lab Rat

-This is an example CloudFoundry app that used to inspect values of environment variables available (e.g. `VCAP_SERVICES`) and can be used to validate service health.
+This is an example Cloud Foundry app that used to inspect values of environment variables available (e.g. `VCAP_SERVICES`) and can be used to validate service health.